 We know it can be very tough to go through a bullying situation.
-Suzy Reading is a chartered psychologist specialising in wellbeing, stress management and healthy lifestyle change.
-She’s also a friend of Kidscape and in her book Stand Tall Like a Mountain she shares strategies we can use if we’re going through a difficult time.
+Suzy Reading is a chartered psychologist and a friend of Kidscape.
+In her book Stand Tall Like a Mountain, she shares strategies we can use if we’re going through a difficult time.
 Here are some extracts from her book that she has shared with us:

 When I can’t sleep, I will...

 - Remind myself that it’s ok.
 Sleep will come and until then, rest is just as good.